-Traps to watch out for in the estate agent agreement
+Traps to watch out for in the estate agent contract

 Different estate agents have different terms and conditions, and their fees cover different things – although in practice, many are open to negotiation.
 In particular, things to watch out for include (for more information see Estate Agents’ contracts – what to watch for)

 - Does their fee cover marketing and other costs, such as for preparing the property details and For Sale boards?
 Clearly it is best to have all this included